 - Be sure that you have time to manage your social media page or site, and that you don’t neglect other responsibilities while doing so.

 Disclose Your Role

 When posting or commenting online, be sure to:

 - Use your real name.

-- When using university computers, use your university e-mail
+- When using university computers, use your university email address.

 - Include your title or role.